alexbeams1898/vending-machine/README.md

 ## How to use API

+This API allows a user to view the current status of the vending machine and allows an **admin** to **restock a soda, update the price on a soda, add a new soda to the current list of sodas, and more**.
 All API calls in this application are triggered from the base URL `http://localhost:9000` e.g. `GET http://localhost:9000/admin/restock?id=01`

 ### Relevant API Calls

+The '/sodas' endpoint can be hit by any user, and is also used by the application itself to perform core functionality.

 #### /sodas